AvaProtocol/OAK-docs/_docs/product-use-cases.md

 ---
 title: Product Use Cases
-subtitle: Exploring potentials - a collection of use cases for OAK's Automation technology
+subtitle: Exploring potentials - a collection of use cases for Ava Protocol's Automation technology
 author: chris
 tags: [develop]
 date: 2022-02-03